Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Network analysis/NavigateRoute/readme.md

 ## How to use the sample

-Click 'Navigate' to simulate travelling and to receive directions from a preset starting point to a preset destination.
-Check 'Voice Directions' to activate announcing maneuvers.
-Click 'Reset' to start the simulation from the beginning.
+Click 'Navigate' to simulate traveling and to receive directions from a preset starting point to a preset destination.
+Click 'Recenter' to refocus on the location display.

 ## How it works